Lymphomas are cancers that develop in a type of white blood cell called a lymphocyte.

 Epstein-Barr virus and other infections

 The Epstein-Barr virus causes the disease mononucleosis, commonly known as mono.
 People who have had mono have an increased risk of developing Hodgkin’s lymphoma.
-But the risk is still very small, estimated by the ACS at 1 in 1,000.
+But the risk is still very small, estimated by the

 The Epstein-Barr virus has also been linked to a particular type of non-Hodgkin’s lymphoma called Burkitt’s lymphoma, which is most common in children living in Africa.